 - Science kid’s dinosaur facts say scientists have discovered that the theropod group of dinosaurs, which includes the T-Rex, are the ancestors of birds.

-Also Read: 20 Facts About Sun for Kids
+Also Read: Interesting Human Body Facts for Kids